JonasAlfredsson/docker-bind/README.md

 ### Create `rndc.key`
-At the top of the [`named.conf.local`](./example-configs/named.conf.local) file we include a file which needs to be created manually by you as it should be unique and secret.
+At the top of the [`named.conf.local`](./example-configs/named.conf.local) file we include an "[rndc key][10]" which needs to be created manually by you as it should be unique and secret.
 You can have the file written to the `example-configs/` folder by running the following command:

 ```bash
 docker run -it --rm \